GrieferAtWork/KOSmk4/readme.md

 		- Not to boast, but I've seen ~finished~ hobby OSs with less functionality than this debugger alone
 		- Disassemble x86 assembly into human-readable assembly dumps
 	- GDB support
-		- QEMU features a builtin gdb stub, that is supported for debugging the core itself
+		- QEMU features a builtin gdb server, that is supported for debugging the core itself
-		- Seperately, KOS provides a custom GDB stub driver (s.a. `/kos/src/kernel/modgdbstub`) for emulator-independent and real-hardware debugging
+		- Seperately, KOS provides a custom GDB server driver (s.a. `/kos/src/kernel/modgdbserver`) for emulator-independent and real-hardware debugging
 		- Fully integrated with Visual Studio (who knew you could do this...
 I certainly didn't until I stumbled across some vague reports of GDB debugging support in VS2017, that later turned out to be true)
 - multiboot
 	- Full (but optional) support for multiboot- and multiboot2-compliant bootloaders